abw/badger-scaffold-js/README.md

 files.
 For example, if you have a `bin/foo.js` source template then you can set its permission to be `755` to make it executable.
 Then the generated `bin/foo.js` script will also be executable.

+You can create a library of different scaffold templates and use the `-s` / `--scaffold` option to point to it.

+This should contain a `src` directory containing one or more scaffold templates as described above.

+You can also define `lib` directory of shared template partials that other templates can include.

+The final option is to create a `config/vars.yaml` or `config/vars.json` file where you put default variables that will be added to any scaffolding process.
+This is an ideal place to put your personal details so that you don't need to use the [-c / --config](#c----config) option each time

+See the [scaffold](scaffold) directory for an example of how this should be laid out.

 ## TODO